Controlling superfluid flows using dissipative impurities: Noisy point contact in a moving BEC

 Upon increasing the dissipation strength, the system undergoes a transition into the Zeno phase II (\cref{fig:diss_v}c), however this occurs at a smaller critical value as in the static case.
 An estimate for the crossover point can be obtained as follows: The transition to the Zeno regime occurs when the local speed of sound $c(x)$ and the velocity of the coherent current $u$ become equal

 at any point in the system.
 The reduction of the critical noise strength in a moving condensate can then be traced back to two effects.
 First the coherent current is modified by to the background flow at velocity $v$.
 Second the local speed of sound is smaller on one side of the contact when compared to the stationary case, because of the reduced density.
 The overall coherent current in the system can therefore become supersonic already at a smaller critical dissipation strength.
 As explained in detail in Appendix \ref{sec:crit} one can derive an approximate expression for the transition point by utilizing \cref{eq:crit_cond}.
 The result is marked by the red line in \cref{fig:diss_v}a and agrees very well with the observed local maximum of the current.
 As in the static case a grey soliton forms in the Zeno phase II at the position of the point contact and the smaller density leads to a decrease of the scattering rate with increasing dissipation strength.
 However, due to the motion of the condensate relative to the point contact the coherent current cannot go to zero but must always stays finite, allowing for the onset of a new phase III.

-\subsubsection{Soliton-emission regime}
+\subsection{Soliton-emission regime}